 Click Variety Name to Download the Tech Sheet:

-Florida 80 (Tech Sheet Coming Soon) - 2N - Excellent performance in southern US, winter activity.
+Florida 80 (Tech Sheet Coming Soon) - 2N - Excellent performance in southern US.

 New Dawn (Tech Sheet Coming Soon) - 2N - High early spring yield, improved transition.

 McKinley (Tech Sheet Coming Soon) - 2N - Excellent cold tolerance.

 Angusta (Tech Sheet Coming Soon) - 4N - Early transition, high yielding.

 Kodiak - 2N - Superior cold tolerance, high feed quality.

 MO-1 - 2N - Superior cold tolerance, high forage yield, strong regrowth.